Heat dome

 A heat dome is a weather phenomenon consisting of extreme heat that is caused when the atmosphere traps hot air as if bounded by a lid or cap.
 Heat domes happen when strong high pressure atmospheric conditions remain stationary for an unusual amount of time, preventing convection and precipitation and keeping hot air "trapped" within a region.
 This can be caused by multiple factors, including sea surface temperature anomalies and the influence of a La Niña.
 The upper air weather patterns are slow to move, referred to by meteorologists as an Omega block.

-The term is often extrapolated in media terminology for any heat wave situation, though heat waves differ as they are periods of excessively hot weather not necessarily caused by such stationary high-pressure systems.
+The term is often overextended in media terminology to refer to any heat wave situation, though heat waves differ, as they are periods of excessively hot weather not necessarily caused by such stationary high-pressure systems.
 The term "heat dome" is also used in the context of urban heat islands.

 Characteristics

-Heat domes are typically associated with minimal cloud cover and clear skies, which allow the unhindered penetration of solar radiation to the Earth's surface, intensifying the overall temperature.
+Heat domes are typically associated with minimal cloud cover and clear skies, which allow unhindered penetration of solar radiation to Earth's surface, thereby intensifying overall temperatures.

-They also cover a large geographical area that has a greater atmospheric pressure than the surrounding regions.
-The high atmospheric pressure area acts like a lid on the atmosphere and causes warm air to be pushed to the surface and holding it there over extended durations.
+They also cover a large geographical area with higher atmospheric pressure than the surrounding regions.
+The high atmospheric pressure area acts like a lid on the atmosphere and causes warm air to be pushed to the surface, holding it there over extended durations.

-Heat domes allow maximum heating of the Earth as they allow penetration of sunshine to the surface of the Earth.
+Heat domes maximise heating of the Earth by allowing sunlight to penetrate to the Earth's surface.